QBI-Software/Python-tutorial/lessons/1-scripting.md

 ### External Arguments
 But these are still variables defined in the script, how do we pass variables in from the command line?
 There is a library called `sys` which allows your script to read from the **system** in which it is running.
-Variables passed in are called `arguments` and can be read from an array called `sys.argv`
+Variables passed in are called `arguments` and are strings which are stored in a list called `sys.argv`

 In a new script called *sysargs.py*, type: